nikolay-dimitrov256/small-python-programs-with-gui/README.md

 > ## 01 calculator
 >
 > This is my attempt at bulding a calculator.
 The code is not very Zen, but there you have it.

 > ## 02 photo_resize
 >
-> This program takes files in 1200 by 1600 pixels, 72 dpi, named a certain way, resizes them automaticaly to either 240 by 320, or 300 by 400, and renames them.
+> This program takes photos in 3:4 ratio, 72 dpi, named a certain way, resizes them automaticaly to either 240 by 320, or 300 by 400, and renames them.
 It's a very specific task I need for my work.